awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example1.md

       }
       ```

       For instructions, see [Working with Inline Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_inline-using.html) in the *IAM User Guide*\.
-Note you need to sign in to the console using Account B credentials\.
+Note you need to sign in to the console using Account A credentials\.

 ## Step 2: Test Permissions<a name="grant-permissions-to-user-in-your-account-test"></a>